sybrew/the-seo-framework/readme.txt

 			* Altered: Added the word "manually", because you're better off manually copying it from the source code for shortening the URL; e.g. for Twitter.
 			* Altered: "little to no" now is "no", because it really has no SEO value.
 		* "A social image can be displayed when your website is shared.
 They are a great way to grab attention."
-			* Now is: A social image can be displayed when your website is shared.
-It is a great way to grab attention.
+			* Now is: "A social image can be displayed when your website is shared.
+It is a great way to grab attention.""
 			* Grammar: It's one image.
+		* "Start The Seo Framework" / "End The Seo Framework"
+			* Now is: "Start The SEO Framework" and "End The SEO Framework".
+			* Typo: "Seo" should've been SEO.

 * **For developers:**
 	* **Added:**